 Research is very important to us at the UK Council for Psychotherapy (UKCP) to help promote the art and science of psychotherapy.
 We know that research comes in many forms, and we want to support our members to become more engaged with conducting research; and to promote existing work.

-As part of our commitment to high-quality member research, we are launching a new research fund to help support members in their research endeavours, making available up to £10,000 for one research project, in addition to 5 – 10 small scale research projects of £1000 – £3000.
+As part of our commitment to high-quality member research, we have launched a new research fund to help support members in their research endeavours, making available up to £10,000 for one research project, in addition to 5 – 10 small scale research projects of £1000 – £3000.

 At a time when psychotherapy can be undervalued – and misunderstood – by the public and policy members, we are particularly interested in work that highlights the power of psychotherapy to heal and the unique ways in which it can benefit individuals and society.